YuzeHao2023/daily-arxiv-ai4polymer/docs/README.md

-# AI4Bio ArXiv Daily - Usage Instructions
+# AI4polymer ArXiv Daily - Usage Instructions

 ## Overview

-AI4Bio ArXiv Daily automatically fetches the latest papers from arXiv related to AI for Biology (AI4Bio) topics and organizes them by category.
+AI4Polymer ArXiv Daily automatically fetches the latest papers from arXiv related to AI for Polymer topics and organizes them by category.

 ## Usage